-Having checked the various websites, all research institutions are requested to download the 2022 edition of the checklist format, complete the requisite items, and submit (upload) the checklists to the Ministry of Education, Culture, Sports, Science & Technology using e-Rad by concluding the agreement.
+Having checked the various websites, all research institutions are requested to download the 2023 edition of the checklist format, complete the requisite items, and submit (upload) the checklists to the Ministry of Education, Culture, Sports, Science & Technology using e-Rad by concluding the agreement.

-It should be noted that with regard to research institutions submitting the 2021 edition of the checklist A, concluding the agreement will be permitted, but in such cases institutions are requested to submit checklist A by December 1, 2022.
+It should be noted that with regard to research institutions submitting the 2022 edition of the checklist, concluding the agreement will be permitted, but in such cases institutions are requested to submit the 2023 edition of the checklist A by December 1, 2023, and checklist B by September 30, 2023.